Geomatyx/Eagloo-DEM-modification-software/README.md

 <br><br><br>

 ## 5 | Work carried out
-The work is consisting to:
+The work which was carried out there is:
 - Create a user interface that allows the use of specific functions for processing and analyzing digital elevation models (DEMs) without any knowledge of code
 - Improve the efficiency of DEM processing by using a pipeline approach
 - Create of a function for automatically generate reports